Pope marks first anniversary with tweet from retreat

 "Today the pope is not doing anything special or different from other days.
 He is praying," Vatican spokesman Rev. Federico Lombardi told reporters one year to the day after the surprise election of former Buenos Aires Cardinal Jorge Mario Bergoglio.

-Francis, 77, went down to the center on a bus with the officials in an atmosphere similar to a school outing.
+Francis, 77, went down to the centre on a bus with the officials in an atmosphere similar to a school outing.
 The Vatican said they would be returning the same way on Friday.

 It is the first time in living memory that the pope has held a retreat outside the Vatican and is the latest example of Pope Francis instilling more simplicity in the Vatican.